Cancellation of Removal Evaluations in Texas

 What is the cost of the evaluation and report?

 The cost of an immigration evaluation is typically $650 in English.
-This includes one clinical assessment appointment of up to approximately 90 minutes with a licensed therapist and preparation of the written report.
+This includes one clinical assessment appointment of up to approximately two hours with a licensed therapist and preparation of the written report.
 Additional fees may apply for interpreters, expedited delivery, or special circumstances.

 How quickly can I schedule an immigration evaluation?